Zoologists and Wildlife Biologists

 Other responsibilities

-On a weekly to monthly basis, Zoologists Analyze characteristics of animals to identify and classify them. and Make recommendations on management systems and planning for wildlife populations and habitat, consulting with stakeholders and the public at large to explore options.
+In addition, they Make recommendations on management systems and planning for wildlife populations and habitat, consulting with stakeholders and the public at large to explore options.

 Working life